Cinco de Mayo, or Fifth of May, is one of those peculiar celebrations that are honoured more outside their homelands than within.

 The day commemorates the victory of the Mexican army over invading French forces at the Battle of Puebla on this day in 1862.
 In that same year, Mexican-Americans fighting in the US Civil War took on the battle of Puebla and its date as a symbol of pride.

 No matter, some regions of Mexico will be celebrating today, but, as with Saint Patrick's Day for Irish Americans, this is an even bigger event in the USA where Mexican-American communities will be partying hard.
-And what better way to celebrate than with a classic Mexican tequila cocktail the Margarita, and if you want a more modern take on the classic, may we suggest the Margarita of the Year.
+And what better way to celebrate than with a classic tequila cocktail, the Margarita, and if you want a more modern take on the classic, may we suggest the brilliant Rosalia Margarita, the 2021 Margarita of the Year.

 All editorial and photography on this website is copyright protected